 Would I buy Pure Pet Food for cats?

-We still have some of the Whisker Lickin’ Chicken and nearly all of the Surf & Turf left so I won’t need to purchase any for a little while yet.
-But I will buy the Chicken one again and just keep it for Jester, as a treat, or if I have to medicate him.
-It’s so nice to find something that’s healthy, balanced, good for him, and that he likes!
+We still have some of the Whisker Lickin’ Chicken and nearly all of the Surf & Turf left.
+The Chicken one will be good to keep just for Jester if I have to medicate him.
+It’s so nice to find something that’s healthy, balanced, good for him, and that he liked!

-Although the £10.99 price tag might seem a little steep, one 200g box of Pure cat food will last a long time, especially if you don’t feed it every day for all meals, so I think it’s really good value.
-And if you do want to treat your cat this Christmas, then Pure are kindly offering 20% off your order if you use the CAT20 on checkout.
+Although the £10.99 price tag might seem a little steep, one 200g box of Pure cat food will last a long time, especially if you don’t feed it every day for all meals, so I think it’s good value.
+And if you do want to treat your cat (s), then Pure are kindly offering 20% off your order if you use the CAT20 on checkout.

 * I was sent these products for testing but all opinions are my own (and my cats’) and this is an honest, unbiased review.